At Mount Liberty, I’ve learned more

 Yes, if you demonstrate comprehension and fluency for the material in an MLC course (after a similar course elsewhere), we will gladly transfer credit.
 We also will provide other colleges documentation for all your MLC classes and work.
 We will not award “life experience” credit without formal CLEP (College-Level Examination Program) scores or similar documentation.

-If I do early enrollment at MLC as a senior in high school, how much will it cost?
+If I do dual enrollment at MLC as a senior in high school, how much will it cost?

 Does Mount Liberty College grant degrees?

 The College has been authorized for operation and awarded degree-granting powers by the State of Utah.
-Right now we offer Bachelor of arts degrees.
+Right now we offer a Bachelor of Arts degree as well as a Master’s of Arts degree.

 Is Mount Liberty a brick-and-mortar or online college?

 Mount Liberty is a brick-and-mortar college with an online capability for those who live too far away to come to class in person.
-We are located in Utah in Salt Lake County.
+We are located in Murray, Utah.
 Learning happens best in person, but attending class online is a great option for those who need it.

 Will a Mount Liberty College degree give me the training I need for a job?